Outstanding Advising Award

-Selection will be made by a committee appointed by the Dean of Engineering.
-The committee will consist of PSEAS Executive Board members and the Assistant Dean for Academic Support and Global Programs.
+A committee appointed by the Dean of Engineering will make selection.
+The committee will consist of PSEAS representatives, recent past award recipient, and the Assistant Dean for Academic Support and Global Programs.

 Past recipients are not eligible for a period of three years.